 Ms O'CONNOR (Clark - Leader of the Greens) - Mr Deputy Speaker, I move -

-That the House take note of the following matter: Youth Week.
+That the House take note of the following matter: conflicts of interest.

 We thought it would be timely for the House to debate a matter of public importance on conflicts of interest.
 What strikes me is that the raggedy, manky old chickens are coming home to roost for the Liberals in government.
 This problem with integrity goes back to Will Hodgman, and then after Will Hodgman, Peter Gutwein, and then Jeremy Rockliff, who I genuinely and mistakenly thought would be different.

 I remember, going back to 2014, that first Estimates table and listening to minister after minister be fudgy and slippery with the facts.
 We have a long, sorry history over the last nine years, of government members and ministers unable to manage conflicts of interest or breaches of the ministerial code or standards of ethical conduct that we all sign up to as elected members.
 If we go to the Local Communities Facilities Fund, which was a massive $15 million slush fund set up to try to buy votes in a 2021 state election, we have story after story of benefits flowing to organisations who happen to be fortunate enough to have a Liberal candidate associated with them somehow.